WxxW2002/atomoram/README.md

-# AtomORAM: Achieving $O(1)$ Online Server I/O for Low Access Latency under Sparse Workloads
+# Atom ORAM:  Toward $O(1)$ Online Server I/O for Low-Latency under Sparse Workloads

 ## Introduction
 AtomORAM is a novel Oblivious RAM (ORAM) construction that achieves $O(1)$ online server I/O and $O(1)$ online bandwidth within a single round trip.
-By decoupling the costly access obfuscation process from actual data retrieval via a timer-driven *Virtual Access Insertion* mechanism, AtomORAM amortizes the overhead required to hide access patterns across inter-request intervals.
+By decoupling the costly access obfuscation process from actual data retrieval via a timer-driven *Dummy Access Insertion* mechanism, AtomORAM amortizes the overhead required to hide access patterns across inter-request intervals.

 This repository contains a conceptual prototype for academic research and is designed to produce the theoretical claims and experimental results presented in our paper.
 It is not optimized or intended for production deployment.